 By standard definition, however, “shock loss” means that there will be recovery of hair growth starting in three months and being completed by 9 to 12 months to where hair is again long enough to be incorporated into hair styling.
 Significant shock loss occurs in less than 2% of patients having hair transplants or hairline lowering.

 To lessen this effect of thinning, a number of maneuvers can be done.
-I have, routinely, for the last 12 years inserted a small dissolvable device, called an Endotine, which anchors the scalp onto the skull within 3 cm of the hairline.
-This has the effect of taking tension off the closure and, as our recent study has shown, it compresses the hair in the front rather than stretches it.
+Dr. Miranda has for the last 12 years inserted a small dissolvable device, called an Endotine, which anchors the scalp onto the skull within 3 cm of the hairline.
+This has the effect of taking tension off the closure and, as his recent study has shown, it compresses the hair in the front rather than stretches it.

 This probably accounts for an infinitesimal more stretching of the scalp behind, but it is spread over the scalp behind for about 25 cm to 30 more centimeters.
-We have scientifically proven that the use of the Endotine compresses the hair in the front and eliminates frontal thinning that would occur from the scalp being stretched in the front 3 cm of the hairline.
+It has been scientifically proven that the use of the Endotine compresses the hair in the front and eliminates frontal thinning that would occur from the scalp being stretched in the front 3 cm of the hairline.

 Most patients experience some temporary itching as sensation returns to the frontal scalp.
-Personally over my 25 years of experience, I have never had a patient report that he/she developed long-term itching following a hairline lowering surgery.
+Dr. Miranda has never had a patient report that he/she developed long-term itching following a hairline lowering surgery.

-Although retired from full time practice I will, on a limited basis, be available to assist and consult with Dr. Dudas for those patients who might want my personal input with their care.
+Although retired from full-time practice he will, on a limited basis, be available to assist and consult with Dr. Dudas for those patients who might want his personal input with their care.